pathwaycom/pathway/examples/projects/option-greeks/README.md

-# Computing Option Greeks with Pathway and Databento.
+# Computing Option Greeks with Pathway Live Data Framework and Databento.

 This project aims at computing the Option Greeks using [Pathway](https://pathway.com/) and [Databento](https://databento.com/).
-Pathway is a Python data processing framework for analytics and AI pipelines over data streams and Databento is a market data provider aiming at making access to institutional-grade financial data simpler and faster.
+The Pathway Live Data Framework is a Python data processing framework for analytics and AI pipelines over data streams and Databento is a market data provider aiming at making access to institutional-grade financial data simpler and faster.

 Options are financial derivatives that give the holder the right, but not the obligation, to buy or sell an underlying asset at a specified price within a certain period.
 The Option Greeks are metrics used to assess the sensitivity of option prices and provide detailed, quantifiable measures of various risk factors.
 Using Option Greeks, traders and risk managers make more informed, strategic decisions, enhancing their ability to manage risk and optimize returns.